souravRsandeep/resume-cv/README.md

 by implementing the project successfully.

 -  Project 2
-Title:Website For Quient Technical and Placement Trainings.
+Title:Organ donation management system.
-Description: This Project was aimed at creating a cutting edge website for the client,as apart of the project , I designed Functional Web pages , Backend to collect , store ,sort data .
+Description: This project was made for hospitals to provide necessary organs to patients, This web applications increases speed of organ donation, and reduces patient waiting time.
-Tools used: HTML , CSS , JAVASCRIPT for front end development, DJANGO for backend and database.
+Tools used:  Python for front end development, DJANGO for backend and MYsql database.
-Learning Outcome: Got to learn the concepts of HTML ,CSS, JAVASCRIPT and DJANGO properly by implementing the project successfully.
+Learning Outcome: Got to learn the concepts of databases and python with DJANGO properly by implementing the project successfully.

 - Project 3